 To understand why, 935 years later, these evil acts continue to bear violent fruit, a comparison with modern Spain might illuminate.
 The hostilities played out in the Spanish Civil War have attenuated a mere two generations later into friendly regional rivalries.
 The significant difference is that in the case of Spain the victors were not land-grabbers.
 As a thought experiment, it is easy to see that if my grandfather murdered yours in the heat of war, you and I can still carry on a normal relationship.
 But if my grandfather killed yours and stole his land and you are now paying me rent to live or work on it, I will always be your enemy no matter how nice I try to be about taking your money or crops.

-For 300 years the official language of the administration in England was French.
+For nearly 400 years the official language of the administration in England was French.
 The adoption of English in 1457 was hailed as some sort of victory for the underclass, but from a linguistic point of view the divisions remained intact.
 The blond invader's "fair speech" was a creole of Saxon, Danish and French far removed from the basic Saxon or Danish-based "dialects" of the grovelling field labourers.
 Even today Fair Speech and Foul Language still represent the two irreconcilable poles of English society.
 In an imaginary slanging match between a member of today's ruling class and a cockney cabbie, the former might use terms of French origin such as "imbecile", "unpleasant individual", "stupid person", while the cabbie's Anglo-Saxon reply would get this page blocked by half the firewalls of today's schools.
 And while the colour of a man's hair and even his dress are no longer a guide to his ascendance, his vowel sounds are a badge of allegiance which he would do better to disguise if he walks into the wrong kind of pub.

 What the Normans started, the Tudors were prepared to carry on with a vengeance (their takeover was, actually, vengeance).
 Their first obsession was to improve their own racial stock as well as their landholdings by imposing themselves on as many blonde Norman ladies as possible.
 As a reaction to this, Norman snobbery ("my family goes back to William the Conqueror") probably dates from this time.
 The new royalty's landgrabbing task was complicated by the aforementioned title deeds, and new methods of expropriation were invented.
 "Morton's fork" was invented by a chancellor of the exchequer who was a past master at the art of squeezing the barons, who in turn squeezed the peasants.
 As a last, or sometimes first, resort there was always the hanging method.
 This involved paying spies to fabricate evidence of treason against rich landowners.
 The lands of those executed on this charge became Crown property.
 But the biggest prize was the ecclesiastical lands.
 Henry the eighth's bust-up with the Church of Rome was just the prelude to a long and very profitable tide of expropriations both of lands actually owned by the church and of lands belonging to so-called recusants.
 The new Church of England provided a way of vastly widening the purview of "treason", using the protestant religion as its pretext.
 Founded on greed for land, it was to reach its logical conclusion when exported by Oliver Cromwell to Ireland with the Penal Laws debarring Catholics from all ownership of land.
 These laws were a stroke of English genius, a double whammy for Ireland, for when they were repealed 150 years after their introduction, apparently in the name of Justice and "Fair" play, they produced such a huge rise in land values owing to the suddenly increased demand, that even the reform's opponents were won over.